- Operating since 2003.

 Father Regis Armstrong, OFM Cap, Catholic University of America

 God Bless you for the help the Labouré Society is giving.
 As I teach here at Catholic University and try to give witness to the joys of my religious priesthood, I am increasingly impressed by men and women like yourself, who are praying, sacrificing, and encouraging young people desirous of entering priesthood and/or religious life.
 God will certainly reward you over and over again.
 Be assured of my prayers.

 Father Regis J Armstrong, OFM Cap, Professor of Theology and Religious Studies, The Catholic University of America

 Brother Ted Psemeneki, BH, The Brotherhood of Hope

 The Laboure Society is one of the Spirit’s responses to the obstacles facing those who seek to radically follow Christ in our day.
 Not only do they provide financial resources but also much needed encouragement, intercession and friendship for Aspirants and communities alike.
 They truly meet the standard of cheerful givers who seek a bountiful harvest of new vocations in the Church. (cf. 2 Cor 9:7).

 Brother Ted Psemeneki, BH, Formation Director for The Brotherhood of Hope

 Student loans are becoming a tremendous stumbling block to those responding to a call to the priesthood or consecrated life today.
 If we want priestly and religious vocations in the Church, people need to step up and support worthy aspirants.
 Monetary assistance is just as vital as spiritual support.
 I applaud the efforts of The Laboure Society to assist those individuals who wish to give themselves totally to Christ and to serve His Church.

-Michael D. Wick, Executive Director, The Institute on Religious Life
+Michael D. Wick, Former Executive Director, The Institute on Religious Life